-Much has been made of the U.S. opioid epidemic in recent years, but there is a similar public health crisis in America that is simultaneously more silent and more prevalent.
+Much has been made of the U.S. opioid epidemic in recent years, but a similar public health crisis in America is simultaneously more silent and more prevalent.
 Although socially acceptable within all facets of society, alcohol is highly addictive, and prolonged use of the substance can cause a multitude of health problems.

 Alcohol-related death is the third leading preventable cause of death in the U.S., behind only tobacco and poor diet/physical inactivity, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Approximately 88,000 Americans die from alcohol-related causes every year, and the annual economic burden of alcohol misuse is around $249 billion.